-MISSOURI STATE BOARD OF HEALTH BURÉAU OF VITAL STATISTICS CERTIFICATE OF DEATH ILY.
-PHYSICIANS should state OCCUPATION is very important.
-Primary Registration District No. Registered No. 2.
-FULL NAME (a) Residence.
-No. St. (Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
-PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX 4.
-COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) SA.
-IF MARRIED, WIDOWED, OR HUSBAND OF (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH WAS AS FOLLOWS: 7.
-AGE YEARS DAYS If LESS than 1 MONTHS 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, CONTRIBUTORY (SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 18.
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS 32851 CERTIFICATE OF DEATH Primary Registration District No. Resistered No. NON N (Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
+PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 4.
+SOLOR OR RACE 5, MIGLE, MARRIED, WIDOWED OR 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) ORCED (write the word) HEREBY CERTIFY, That Lattended decreased from IF MARRIED, WIDOWED OF DIVORCED death occurred, on the date stated above, at 6.
+DATE OF BIRTH (MONTH, DAY AND YEAR) CAUSE OF DEATH WAS AS FOLLOWS 7.
+AGE YEARS MONTHS DAYS If LESS than I day,brs.
+8. OCCUPATION OF DECEASED (a) Trade, profession, of particular kind of work (b) General nature of industry.
+CONTRIBUTORY..... business, or establishment in (SECONDARY) which employed (or employer). (c) Name of employe 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) 10.
-NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CITY PARENTS (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER State the DISEASE CAUSING DEATH, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (a) (1) MEANS AND NATURE OF INJURY, and (2) whether Accedental, Suicidal, or HOMICIDAL.
+BIRTHPLACE (CITY OR TOWN IF NOT AT PLACE OF DEATH?
+(STATE OR COUNTRE) DID AN OPERATION PRECEDE DEATHY.....
+11. BIRTHPLACE OF FATHER (CITY PARENTS (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER the Disease Causing Deate, or in deaths from Violette Causes, state MEANS AND NATURE OF INJURY, and (2) whether Acceptation, Suscidely, or HOMETINAL.
 (See reverse side for additional space.)
-14. DATE OF BURIAL OF BURIAL CREMATION, OR REMOVAL INFORMANT ...
-(Address) 15.
+14. DATE OF BURIAL ADDRESS